 So what are you supposed to do when it’s the holidays, but you are grieving?

 I wish I had the answers, but of course, I don’t.
 No one does.

-However, I have found these things help.
+However, I have found a few things that help.
 Sometimes.
 But only sometimes because sometimes nothing helps.
-Sometimes you just have to ride the waves of grief.
+Sometimes, you just have to ride the waves of grief.

 1. First and foremost, honor your grief.

 Don’t try to fake it, at least not all the time.
 That’s far too exhausting and doesn’t work anyway.
 And remember everyone grieves differently which is a wonderful thing, but also potentially frustrating because often it seems others are doing a far better job than you are.
 Grieve your way and remember there’s no time table.
 There just isn’t.

 2. Talk about your loved one, even if it makes you sad, even if it makes others sad or uncomfortable.

 It’s okay if the tears start flowing.
 Sometimes you have to cry before you can laugh.
 Or vice versa.

 When you’re feeling overwhelmed, or better yet, before you’re feeling overwhelmed, ask for help with the shopping, cooking, baking, decorating, card writing, cleaning, gift wrapping, dog grooming or whatever tasks you would like to get done, but just can’t handle on your own this year.